A Backpacker’s Guide to the Kalalau Trail

 Nutrition

 The Kalalau Trail receives a lot of rain yearly and is typically muddy.
 If a rainstorm occurs, the rivers along the trail can flood and become unsafe to cross.
-Due to these circumstances, it’s important to prepare for the potential of rain and pack in extra food.
-If you’re stuck on the trail longer than anticipated, you don’t want to be SOL.

-I learned two very important lessons.
+I learned two important lessons.

-- Freeze-dried meals get old fast so make sure you have a variety of ones that you like.
+1. Freeze-dried meals get old fast so make sure you have a variety of ones that you like.
 We bought a variety pack, but there were only a few different kinds.
 I tried the Backpacker’s Pantry meals from a fellow backpacker while we were on the trail.
-I can 100% confirm that they were definitely tastier.
+I can 100% confirm that they were tastier.
 Next hike I’m packing in pad thai and mac & cheese instead of mountain chili.

 In terms of water, we packed in a water filter, steri pen, and water tablets.
 Having all 3 may have been a little overkill, but I’d rather be safe than sorry.

-The only downside is that it requires 2 people in order for the process to go smoothly.
 On top of the water purification measures, bring along some type of electrolyte mix or tablets to ensure that you are staying properly hydrated.
+I’ve tried all the different electrolytes for marathon training and scratch is hands down the best one.

 Gear